adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 * Process the data on the GPU
 * Copy the results from the GPU to the computer
 * Verify the results

+If everything works as it should, the output will look like so.

 ```plaintext
 Multiply-Add 1,000,000 elements